JeremyTheModernist/eslint-config-jsb-node/README.md

 }
 ```

 5. If you run `npm run lint` from your terminal, it will expose any issues.
-IF you run `npm run lint:fix` it will quietly fix all of your javascript and typescript files in any project subdirectories.
+If you run `npm run lint:fix` it will quietly fix all of your javascript and typescript files in any project subdirectories.

 6. Now, you need to create a `tsconfig.json` file in your root project directory.
 This is where your typescript configuration will live.
 It's also how eslint will be able to work with typescript.
 I recommend the following as a start, but feel free to customize where needed: